TelegramBots/book/src/FAQ.md

 You can call API methods (like sending messages) from several instances in parallel
 **BUT** only one instance can call method GetUpdates (or else you will receive _Telegram API Error 409: Conflict: terminated by other getUpdates request_)

+To process the updates in parallel, read [this section of our documentation](3/updates/README.md#sequential-vs-parallel-updates).

 ### _25. How do I get the user id from a username?_

 You can't with Bot API but it's possible with [WTelegramBot](https://www.nuget.org/packages/WTelegramBot#readme-body-tab).